Tiny-Earth/DemoSite/site/src/experiences.md

     How could the chosen strategy provide formative assessments in your course, from both the student and instructor perspectives?

-    What limitations might the chosen strategy have for inclusivity and equity in your course?
-How could you address these limitations by, for example, tweaking the chosen strategy or pairing it with others?
+    What inclusivity and equity challenges might arise with this strategy?
+How could you modify or combine it with others to address these challenges?

     How could the chosen strategy advance one or more of the facets of science in your course?

-    And what other considerations come to mind for how to make the chosen strategy effective for your course, or different versions of the strategy you might try?
+    What additional considerations are relevant for your unique course context? are there modifications that might make the strategy more effective?

 ### STEM Examples of Active Learning Experiences